 Here we are discussing the topic of how to support Self-Regulation in Preschoolers.
+Self-regulation is a skill that needs to be developed.
 For our youngest students, identifying emotions, and using self-regulation strategies for preschoolers is just hard.
 The preschool and Pre-K years are a time to work on emotional regulation through play and experience.
 Occupational therapy professionals can be a support and a service for parents, teachers, AND preschoolers in OT in the preschool years.
 Let’s break this down a bit…

 This blog includes 5 simple ways to support a preschool child’s ability to regulate their emotions using age appropriate strategies.